Cataracts are cloudy areas on the lens of the eye that lead to visual disturbances. If untreated, they can ultimately result in blindness.

 There is some evidence to suggest that caffeine may be helpful for preventing and treating cataracts.
 There is no clear answer yet, but higher coffee intake has been associated with lower cataract risk.[6][7]
 Vitamin supplements like vitamin E, vitamin C, and beta carotene have been studied as potential treatments for cataracts because they are antioxidants.
 However, the evidence does not support their use in cataract treatment yet.
 There is some research to suggest that the use of vitamin B supplements, especially vitamin B12, could play a role in cataract prevention.[8][8][9]

-An increased intake of fruit and vegetables is associated with a slightly decreased risk of developing a cataract.
-A vegetarian or vegan diet may also decrease risk, although this effect might just be due to a higher vegetable intake, specifically a higher intake of legumes.[10][11][12][4]
+A higher intake of fruits and vegetables is associated with a reduced risk of developing cataracts.
+Additionally, vegetarian or vegan diets may lower this risk, potentially due to increased consumption of vegetables and legumes.

 New agents are being studied in an attempt to develop a safe and effective medical treatment so that not everyone with cataracts will have to undergo surgery.
 Antioxidants like N-acetylcysteine and its precursors may help to reduce oxidation within the lens and prevent the formation of cataracts.
 Oxysterols such as lanosterol and 5-cholesten-3b,25-diol seem to stabilize proteins in the lens, and break up protein aggregates that make the lens cloudy.
 Uncertainty remains about the effective dosages, and the ability to reach the appropriate dosages for the lens through topical treatments like eye drops.[13][14]